2017 Solar Eclipse viewing party will be at Sternberg

 From 11 a.m. to 2 p.m.
 Monday, Aug.
 21, Fort Hays State University’s Sternberg Museum of Natural History will be the place to be to view the 2017 Solar Eclipse.
 Brought to you by Sternberg, the Fort Hays State University Foundation, The Meckenstock Group and Dock’s Boat & RV.
-The staff at Sternberg will have a variety of eclipse-related activities and exhibits set up for children and adults, and viewing glasses will be available for purchase.
+The staff at Sternberg will have a variety of eclipse-related activities and exhibits set up for children and adults.
 Smokin’ Co.
-BBQ and Taco Riendo will be on hand offering their lunch specialties and Ice Cream Express will be on site for cool desserts.
+BBQ and Taco Riendo will be on hand selling their lunch specialties and Ice Cream Express will be on site for cool desserts.

 Click HERE for the Facebook event page.